spritz/spritz/README.md

 - [ ] `withLatestFrom(Publisher,Publishers)` - for a primary stream, any time an item appears combine it with latest from other streams using function to produce new item. onComplete if all onComplete, onError if any onError
 - [ ] `zip(Publishers)` - select N-th value of each stream and combine them using a function. onComplete if all onComplete, onError if any onError
 - [ ] `firstEmitting(Publisher...)` or `selectFirstEmitting(Publisher...)` - wait for first publisher to emit a value, select publisher and then cancel other publishers and pass on signals from selected publisher

+**Accumulating Processors** (Takes 1 or more values from a single streams and combine) (a.k.a horizontal merging operations as it combines values within streams)

+- [x] `scan((accumulator, item) => {...function...}, initialValue)` a.k.a `reduce(....)` - For each value in stream pass it into accumulating function that takes current accumulated value and new value to produce new value.
+Initial value for accumulator is specified at startup.
+Final value is emitted on onComplete.

 **Terminator Subscribers**